 Now how might you implement DNS at home?
 Each of those services is going to give you very easy to follow tips for using them, and the methods are really the same for any DNS provider you use.
 You will change the DNS entries on your home router, and you will also change the DNS settings on your mobile devices and computers.
 It is all quite easy.

 - You have options on how you want to do this.
 The easy and fast option is to change the DNS that your router at home or office uses.
 At home when you purchased cable or fiber or other comms the ISP installed a router.
 They gave you a way to log into it.
 If you forgot how, you can probably look on the bottom of the box and it will give you an IP address (probably 192.168.1.1 or 192.168.2.1) and default login.
 So you should be able to log into it from any of your computers and change some configurations.
 It is a best practice to note what the DNS settings currently are (just in case you want to change back).
 Change the default DNS to be the address from the provider you selected (for example, 188.8.131.52).

 - Changing the router at home or office will be good for any device you connect to there.
 But you can also tell your devices what DNS to use.
 This comes in especially handy for the traveler.

 - For mobile devices, look under your Wi-Fi settings and update the DNS entries there.

-- For MacOS devices, go to settings and select "Network".
+- For MacOS laptops, go to settings and select "Network".
 Select a network interface from the sidebar and click advanced.
 Click the DNS tab and click the + button to add a new DNS server.
 Then enter the new DNS numbers.
 Here is a video of how to do it for Mac

-- For Window devices click the Start button and then control panel.
+- For Windows laptops/tablets click the Start button and then control panel.
 Under Network click View network connections.
 Then right-click the connection you want to change, and click properties.
 Click either IPV4 or IPv6 and click properties.
 You will see where to enter the DNS numbers.
 Here is a video for how to change DNS for Windows.